 How do you use giocare in Italian?

-As said, giocare implies playing a game or a sport.
-This activity can either be done alone, such as playing a videogame, or with a toy, or in a team such as when you play football.
+As we said, giocare means to play a game or a sport.
+This activity can be done either alone, like playing a videogame, or with a toy, or in a team, like playing soccer.

-➡️ See the lesson for the complete conjugation tables of giocare!
+➡️ See the complete conjugation tables of giocare!

 Luca gioca a calcio.

 Non ho mai giocato a Scarabeo.
 Quali sono le regole?